ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Foxy.md

 ## Standard time units in parameters

-To follow the SI units outlined in REP-103 to the “T” nodes below were modified to use seconds consistently in every parameter.
+To follow the SI units outlined in REP-103 to the "T" nodes below were modified to use seconds consistently in every parameter.
 Under each node name you can see which parameters changed to seconds instead of using milliseconds.

 - lifecycle manager
     - `bond_timeout_ms` became `bond_timeout` in seconds